sassoftware/restaf-demos/README.md

 ## TLS settings
 # SSLCERT=<location of your SSL certificate>
 # If not set, the cli will create a self-signed cerficate
-# The directory must contain the files key.pem and crt.pem and optionally ca.pem
+# The directory must contain the files
+# key.pem, crt.pem and optionally ca.pem

 ## if using self-signed certificate set this to 0
 NODE_TLS_REJECT_UNAUTHORIZED=0